 The fort built during the Ottoman occupation overlooks the northern parts of Abha.

-It is a 91 meter long and 25 meters wide rectangular Fort, with three towers and a gate for entrance on the southwestern side.
+It is a rectangular fort 91 meters long and 25 meters wide, with three towers and an entrance on the southwestern side.
 Several rooms and facilities open into the fort’s interior courtyard.

 Abha dam

-With surrounding mountains as high as 3000 meters, Abha city had been exposed to the possibility of flooding.
-Which today has been prevented by building a 300-meter dam located to the west of the city.
+With surrounding mountains as high as 3,000 meters, Abha city was exposed to the possibility of flooding.
+Today, a 300-meter dam to the west of the town prevents flooding.

 In addition to protecting the city, the dam has created a kilometer-long lake.
-Here the lush green beautiful landscapes of Abha contrasts with the serene blue of the lake and the bustle of the city.
+Here, Abha’s lush green beautiful landscapes contrast with the serene blue of the lake and the bustle of the city.

 Attractions and Activities during Ahir Mountain’s visit